-Violation of Georgia Controlled Substance Act
+Violation of Georgia Controlled Substances Act

 In Atlanta, drugs, commonly referred to as controlled substances are regulated by Georgia.
 The state regulates all drugs under the Georgia Controlled Substances Act.
 According to this act, any possession of a controlled substance is a misdemeanor or felony.
-The severity of a Violation of Georgia Controlled Substances Act depends on the type of drugs a person allegedly possesses and the amount.
+The severity of a Violation of the Georgia Controlled Substances Act depends on the type of drugs a person allegedly possesses and the amount.

 To possess a drug under the Georgia Controlled Substance Act means an individual knowingly had the drugs.
 The possession may be actual or constructive.
 Actual possession occurs when the controlled substance is found on the individual.
 It could be in their underwear or shirt pocket.